-The following discusses our executive compensation program for our 2022 named executive officers ("NEOs").
-As an "emerging growth company" as defined in the JOBS Act, we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.
-In addition, as an emerging growth company, we are not required to hold an advisory vote to approve the compensation of our NEOs, or "say-on-pay" vote.
+The following discusses our executive compensation program for our 2023 named executive officers ("NEOs").
+As a "smaller reporting company" as defined in Item 10(f), we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to smaller reporting companies.